Sharko64/Sharko64/README.md

 >++++++++++.
 ```

-I once hiked a 6962m peak just to catch the sunrise. 🌄 <br>
-It was worth every step, and I still carry that fire within me. 🔥
+I once hiked a 6962m peak just to catch the sunrise. 🌄 Worth every step, and I still carry that fire within me. 🔥

 > To live is to suffer, to survive is to find some meaning in the suffering.[^3]
 [^3]: Nietzsche, F. (2003). *Beyond good and evil: Prelude to a philosophy of the future.* Project Gutenberg.
 (Original work published 1886).
 Available at [Project Gutenberg](https://www.gutenberg.org/ebooks/4363)